LiangYingC/programming-farmer-blog/contents/articles/2019/en-US/css-float-and-flex.md

 ## Introduction

 Before CSS had `display: flex` to easily handle layouts, we often used `float` for horizontal parallel layouts.
 However, the floating side effects caused by using `float` were always frustrating.
 Therefore, this article mainly explores "three ways to clear floats (clearfix) using `clear:both`".
-After learning them, well... you'll probably just want to go back to using flex anyway (not kidding RRR).
+After learning them, well... you'll probably just want to go back to using flex anyway.

 ---